Information and how to apply for the Medical Training Initiative (MTI) scheme

 Making an application

-Forms to be downloaded and emailed to MTI@rcog.org.uk
+Forms should be downloaded and emailed to MTI@rcog.org.uk

 - Scanned copy of the letter from the RCOG Examination Department confirming assessment of training for the Part 2 MRCOG.